SEN Information Report Questions

 4. Who is the school’s special educational needs co-ordinator (SENCO) and what are their contact details?

-The SENCO, Bill Dewberry, is the person responsible for overseeing the provision for children with SEN. Donna Heath is the Deputy SENCO.
-A pupil with SEN support will additionally have a TA who will be an additional support for pupils.
+The SENCO, Maxine Davies, is the person responsible for overseeing the provision for children with SEN. A pupil with SEN support will additionally have a TA who will be an additional support for pupils.

 All the above can be contacted on the school number 02085291853 Ext.
 252